Shares tumble as Russia-Ukraine tensions rattle markets

 Last week, Netflix, one of the biggest names to share results so far, disappointed analysts with its forecast for the upcoming months, prompting shares to plunge more than 20%.

-The declines - which helped make this January the worst start to a year since 2016 for the S&P 500 index - are seen as a possible warning about other firms.
+The declines - which have helped make this January the worst in years for US indexes - are seen as a possible warning about other firms.

 Walt Disney, which has been focusing on its streaming strategy to compete with Netflix, was the biggest loser on the Dow on Monday, down more than 4%, while Tesla, which reports this week, fell more than 6%.